 Some funds are exclusive, and they perform extremely well.
 If one investor leaves, someone else can easily fill that coveted spot.
 Other funds aren’t so fortunate, and the loss of a major investor can be financially painful.

 The same situation holds true for advisory firms that have several clients, but a minority of those accounts for a (dangerously) disproportionate share of the firm’s total assets under management.
 If one or a few of those key clients leave, a financial hole needs to be filled.

 To fill those holes or preventing holes from forming in the first place, investment companies need a plan to attract clients/investors, as well as well as take measures to ensure they remain clients.

 Bringing in new assets is great, especially considering the issue we mentioned in the above section.
-What’s more, attracting new assets can be the result of how well a hedge fund or RIA performs in managing others’ assets.
+What’s more, attracting new assets can be the result of how well a hedge fund or asset manager performs in managing others’ assets.

 For some organizations, it’s easier and faster to build AUM by attracting new assets, whereas generating returns on investment is much more challenging.

 Investment firms must differentiate between the two forms of AUM growth and judge team performance accordingly.